keinu/dynamodb-driver/README.md

   somePromise = table.getItems(tableName, arrayOfIds [, options]);

 ```
+arrayOfIds:
+An array of ids to retrieve or an array of objects containing the partition and sort key of the items to retrieve

-options: is an optional object with consistentRead attribute. it will apply strongly consistent reads instead of the default setting (eventually consistent reads)
+options: is an optional object<br />
+options.consistentRead: true or false, will apply strongly consistent reads instead of the default setting (eventually consistent reads)<br />
+options.keys: an array of 1 or 2 strings defining the partition and sort keys

 ### Example